Tangerines (film): Cast

+Reception

-Critical reception
+Critical response

-The film received an 88% rating from review aggregator Rotten Tomatoes based on 66 reviews, with an average rating of 7.40/10.
+The film received an 88% rating from review aggregator Rotten Tomatoes based on 64 reviews, with an average rating of 7.30/10.
 The site's critical consensus reads, "Tangerines impassioned message and the strong work of a solid cast more than make up for the movie's flawed narrative and uneven structure."
 On Metacritic, the film has a weighted average score of 73 out of 100 based on 18 critics, indicating "generally favorable reviews".

 According to the film critic Anthony D'Alessandro, Nüganen drew a parallel to the 2014 Ukraine-Russia Conflict.